-Joint calling can be called after the required gVCF files have been created.
+Joint calling can be called after the required gVCF files have been created from the germline pipeline.
 The following options are required by the DRAGEN host software during joint calling.

 --enable-joint-genotyping

 To enable a combine gVCF run, set to true.